 Credit card companies usually report to the credit bureaus once a month.
 However, they do so at their own discretion.

-How long after paying off debt will your credit score improve?
+How long after paying off debt until you see an impact on your credit score?

-Your credit score should improve after paying off a debt as soon as that debt payment is reported to the reporting bureaus, usually within 30 days.
+Your credit score should see an impact after paying off a debt as soon as that debt payment is reported to the reporting bureaus, usually within 30 days.
 If your payment doesn’t show up on your report after a few months, contact your lender to make sure it was reported correctly.

 Photo credit: iStock/iamnoonmai